-I was involved in a car accident about a year ago, but never filed a lawsuit against the at-fault driver.
+I was involved in a car accident about a year ago but never filed a lawsuit against the at-fault driver

 The length of time that a victim has to file a lawsuit after a personal injury accident is known as the “statute of limitations.”
-The length of time for a car accident statute of limitations can vary state-by-state, and case-by-case, but exists to give victims adequate time to take legal action after accident occurs.
-In civil lawsuit, personal injury cases, the time allowed to take legal action is determined by the date of the initial accident.
+The length of time for a car accident statute of limitations can vary state-by-state, and case-by-case, but exists to give victims adequate time to take legal action after an accident occurs.
+In a civil lawsuit, personal injury cases, the time allowed to take legal action is determined by the date of the initial accident.
 If you file a legal claim during the allowed time, you consequently give up your right to file a suit later on down the road.

-At Lewis & Tompkins, we represent car crash victims throughout Virginia, Maryland, and the Washington, D.C. area.
+At Lewis & Tompkins, we represent car crash victims throughout Virginia, Maryland, and the Washington, D.C., area.
 The guidelines can vary, so don’t hesitate to speak with an attorney if you think your injuries are related to a past car crash.

 - Maryland statute of limitations – Three years from the time of the accident.